Reds vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- The Mets' Max Scherzer (2-2) will make his sixth start of the season.
+- The Mets will send Justin Verlander to the mound for his second start of the season.

 |Opponent